mozilla/mozmill/mozmill/README.md

 [addon](https://addons.mozilla.org/en-US/firefox/addon/9018/)
 and a [python](http://python.org) command-line tool.
-The addon provides an IDE (Integrated Development Environment) for writing and running the JavaScript tests and the python package provides a mechanism for running the tests from the command line as well as providing a way to test restarting the application.
+The addon provides an IDE (Integrated Development Environment) for writing and running JavaScript tests and the python package provides a mechanism for running the tests from the command line as well as providing a way to test restarting the application.
 Mozmill has an extensive API to help you write functional tests that